marijanbrvar/treningvida-online/README.md

 ## Getting Started

 In this project, we will replicate the archived version of the website The Next Web.
-The main goal of the project is to apply responsive design techniques so that the website behaves differently depending on the size of the screen where the website is displayed.
+The project's primary goal is to apply responsive design techniques so that the website behaves differently depending on the screen's size where the website is displayed.

 ## Authors